: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : false claim - a statement that is directly contradicted by fact and can be easily proven untrue. : Besides Lincoln, LBJ did more for the Black community, signing monumental bills whose impact dwarfed that of any legislation signed by Trump.[18]

-: labeling - pigeon-holing a person or group into a simple category and assigning names and/or beliefs to that category. : Trump uses Biden's many years in public service to cast him as a typical ineffectual politician.
+: labeling - casting a person or group into a rigid, stereotypical identity and assigning names or attributes to that identity. : Trump uses Biden's many years in public service to cast him as a typical ineffectual politician.

-: appeal to ignorance - suggesting that something is true simply because it hasn’t yet been proven false. : Trump suggests that the allegations against Biden are true, because they haven't yet been proven false.
+: appeal to ignorance - suggesting that something is true simply because it hasn’t yet been proven false, or vice versa. : Trump implies that the allegations against Biden are true, because they haven't yet been proven false.

-: whataboutism - discrediting a criticism by accusing hypocrisy, in order to shift the focus away from oneself and onto others. : Trump shifts the focus from the racially incendiary things he's said, to an incendiary thing said at a BLM protest.[19]
+: whataboutism - discrediting a criticism by accusing hypocrisy to shift the focus away from oneself and onto others. : Trump shifts the focus from the things he's said that encourage hate and violence to something chanted at a BLM protest in 2015 that encouraged hate and violence.[19]

-: labeling - pigeon-holing a person or group into a simple category and assigning names and/or beliefs to that category. : Trump uses Biden's many years in public service to cast him as a typical ineffectual politician.
+: labeling - casting a person or group into a rigid, stereotypical identity and assigning names or attributes to that identity. : Trump uses Biden's many years in public service to cast him as a typical ineffectual politician.

-: labeling - pigeon-holing a person or group into a simple category and assigning names and/or beliefs to that category. : Trump uses Biden's many years in public service to cast him as a typical ineffectual politician.
+: labeling - casting a person or group into a rigid, stereotypical identity and assigning names or attributes to that identity. : Trump uses Biden's many years in public service to cast him as a typical ineffectual politician.

 : false claim - a statement that is directly contradicted by fact and can be easily proven untrue. : The U.S. is not energy independent and continues to import millions of barrels of oil per day.[9]